Skip to Main Content

 Travel and Tourism

 The database called ScienceDirect contains current and back issues of the scholarly journal, Annals of Tourism Research.
-This is SU Libraries Classic Catalog listing for Annals of Tourism Research (click on the 'get it' link to navigate into recent and older articles; for tthis title, also be sure to click on the link labeled "show more full text options to see links to online access to that academic journal source, with a focus on travel and tourism).
 Another journal those working in this specialization may wish to explore is entitled Place Branding and Public Diplomacy

 Nonprofit Sector (Primarily Non-Arts Related)